trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 p_i^{l+1} = (1 - \omega) p_i^{l} + \omega \frac{1}{a_{ii}} \left( \rho_0 -\rho_i^{\text{adv}} - \sum_j m_j \left( \sum_j d_{ij} p_j^l - d_{jj} p_j^l - \sum_{k \neq i} d_{jk} p_k^l \right) \nabla W_{ij} \right).
 ```

-Note that the pressure value of a particle $i$ depends only on its own current pressure
+Because interactions are local, limited to particles within the kernel support defined by
-value, the pressure values of his neighboring particles, and the neighbor of those
+the smoothing length, each particle's pressure $p_i$ depends only on its own value and
-neighboring particle.
-That means that the most entries of the matrix are zero (i.e the
+nearby particles.
-system is sparse).
+Consequently, the matrix A is sparse (most entries are zero).

 The diagonal elements $a_ii$ get computed and stored at the beginning of the simulation step
 and remain unchanged throughout the relaxed Jacobi iterations.
 The same applies for the